Program Overview

 - Special Projects: Collaborate with city departments and team members on specific initiatives related to urban development, environmental stewardship, adaptation to extreme weather events, innovative and adaptive infrastructure, education, and more.

-- Currently enrolled as an undergraduate college junior, senior, or graduate student with a focus in Public Administration, Economics, Communications, Environmental Studies, Urban Planning, or related fields.
+- Currently enrolled as an undergraduate college junior, senior, or graduate student with a focus in Public Administration, Economics, Communications, Environmental Studies, Urban Planning, Youth Development, Political Science or other related fields.

 - Strong written and verbal communication skills.